Public Speaking for Historians

 Public speaking be it lecturing, conference papers, outreach activities or job presentations is the main medium by which we historians communicate our research.
 Clear, effective and professional communication skills are therefore absolutely essential to any aspiring academic.
 While we receive endless training in research skills, we are given little instruction in how to communicate effectively.
 Conferences can sometimes be painful experiences both for the audience and the speaker!
 In an age where we all have the potential to be our own broadcasters, and when there is increasing pressure to disseminate our work to a broader audience, it is never been so important for historians to hone their communication skills.
 This one-day workshop, taught by Dr Eliza Filby (KCL) and a trained professional actor, Charlotte Endcott, is an interactive session, which fuses academic practice with acting techniques and is designed to enhance your confidence and understanding of oral communication.
 Our belief is that all those hours spent in the library and the archives are completely wasted if you are unable to communicate your research effectively.

-This course is specifically designed for early career historians, if you are a current PhD student, you may wish to register for another course in public speaking training we are running in conjunction with the History Lab on the 29th March 2014.
+This course is specifically designed for early career historians, if you are a current PhD student, public speaking training is being run in 2014-15 in association with the History Lab.
 Please contact History Lab for further information. http://www.history.ac.uk/historylab/contact-form.

 The basis of this workshop is different from most public speaking courses in that it is entirely practical and interactive; you will have the opportunity to try out the exercises, find what works for you, and given a series of exercises that you can tailor for your own specific needs and to any public speaking situation.